morion4000/reindex/README.md

 - 40% btc
 - 30% usdc

-The usdc can be cusdc (yield baring usdc). possibly the eth and btc can be on compound as well.
+The usdc can be CUSDC (yield baring USDC).
+Possibly the ETH and BTC can be on Compound as well.

 One token is going to be worth the underlying coins.
 If I buy one token with eth, the eth will be sold to buy btc and usdc on uniswap.